 It's loaded with "treasure" and ready for fun eating.

-The old custom of hiding coins such as quarters in cakes, though lots of fun, can present a choking hazard and the potential for breaking a tooth.
-Do not hide coins in the cake if young children will be eating it.
+The old custom of hiding coins such as quarters in cakes, though lots of fun, can present a choking hazard and the potential for someone breaking a tooth.
+Do not hide coins in the cake if young toddlers will be eating it.

 Make sure the children are old enough to understand the risks, and always announce the cake's hidden "treasure" before serving.
 The kids will love digging through their piece of cake looking for treasure!